iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 - An `object` containing properties of any of these types; or
 - An `array` containing elements of one of these types.

 A [SettingName]($backend) must be unique, 1 to 1024 characters long with no leading nor trailing whitespace, and should begin with the schema prefix of the [schema](#settings-schemas) that defines the setting.
 (More on schemas shortly).
-For example, LandscapePro™ might define the following settings:
+For example, LandscapePro might define the following settings:

 ```
   "landscapePro/ui/defaultToolId"